-Unfortunately when the 4pin connector was added to the 3.5mm design, a lack of standards for this implementation resulted in different brands and industries segments, wiring the pins in different ways.
+Unfortunately when the 4pin connector was added to the 3.5mm design, a lack of standards for this implementation resulted in different brands and industry segments, wiring the pins in different ways.
 Basically, a 4-pole TRRS cable or adapter needs to get the Left & Right Audio, Ground + Mic signals from one device to another.
 However without a uniform approach, this means the wrong signal might be going to the wrong wire during transmission.
-With that said, the CTIA and OMTP standards are the most common, and conver 95% of all TRRS connections.
-This adapter will switch the wirring internally between these two standards.
+With that said, the CTIA and OMTP standards are the most common, and cover 95% of all TRRS connections.
+This adapter will switch the wiring internally between these two standards.

 TRRS is such a headache that we've dedicated an entire blog to it - read our In-Depth TRRS Explanation here - but the short story is that there are two common wiring types when dealing with 4-pole stereo headsets: The CTIA standard, arguably the most common for smartphones and gaming consoles, and OMTP, a less common standard used on older Nokia and early Android handsets.
 Having miss-matched equipment means your mic doesn't work!

 Fortunately this simple little adapter swaps over the Sleeve and Ring terminals, effectively adapting between standards.
 You can go OMTP to CTIA, or CTIA to OMPT.
 This will get you going for voice while keeping stereo audio untouched.